olivierperez/TwitckBot/doc/config/Ngrok.md

 ## Explanation

-`// 1` Download the executable file of ngrok, and set its location here.
+`// 1` [Download the executable file of ngrok](https://ngrok.com/download) and set its location here.

 `// 2` Create an account on ngrok website and put your token here.